1975 Gibson Flying V guitar previously owned by Manny Charlton (Nazareth)

-It was during the 1976 USA tour that Nazareth guitarist Manny Charlton purchased this Gibson Flying V guitar from a guitar shop in Tucon (Arizona, US) along with a Gallien Kruger amplifier.
-When Manny got back to the UK, he had it customised by UK luthier John Birch.
+It was during the 1976 USA tour that Nazareth guitarist Manny Charlton purchased this Gibson Flying V guitar from a guitar shop in Tucson (Arizona, US) along with a Gallien-Kruger amplifier.
+When Manny Charlton got back to the UK, he had it customised by UK luthier John Birch.

 Manny Charlton subsequently used this guitar to record the Nazareth albums Play'n' the Game (1976) and Expect No Mercy (1977).
-The guitar can be heard on the recordings of 'Kentucky Fried Blues', 'Down Home Girl' and ‘Flying”.
+The guitar can be heard on the recordings of "Somebody to Roll", 'Kentucky Fried Blues', 'Down Home Girl' and ‘Flying”.

-He also used this guitar on on several tours in the late 1970's, and it can be seen in the "Alice Cooper and Friends" live music television special from 1977 ( released on VHS in 1978).
+He also used this guitar on several tours in the late 1970's, and it can be seen in the "Alice Cooper and Friends" live music television special from 1977 (released on VHS in 1978).
 Later, the guitar was also used on the cover of Manny Charlton's "Sharp Reloaded" album from 2005.

 Manny Charlton spared no expense customising this guitar.
 The custom job was done by John Birch (1922 – November 6, 2000) who was well known for making electric guitars.
 John Birch's customers included Toni Iommi and Geezer Butler of Black Sabbath, Brian May of Queen, Dave Hill and Jim Lea of Slade, Gerry Shephard of The Glitter Band, and Roy Orbison.